 - For substance abuse services use the search terms: Outpatient Alcohol Treatment; Outpatient Drug Treatment

-- For individual or family addiction, support services use the search term: Addictions/Substance Use Disorder Support Groups
+- For individual or family substance use disorder, support services use the search term: Addictions/Substance Use Disorder Support Groups

 Know the Signs

-People with substance abuse issues may act differently than they are normally accustomed.
+People with substance use issues may act differently than they are normally accustomed.
 Behaviors include: